lillianJi/Kiwisaver-calculator-playwright-demo/README.md

 <img src="img/test-report-2.png" width="80%">

 ## TODO List
+- The projection calculation rules for all combinations, to be able to verify different variations
 - More Assertion: add more assertion, i.e "Things to know", the question displaying logic, etc.
 - More scenarios for different employment status
-- The projection calculation rules for all combinations